brandon8000/graphql-nodejs/README.md

 # GraphQL-MongoDB Server

 GraphQL server in Node.js using Express, MongoDB and Mongoose.
+This is a template project derived from [this Sitepoint article](https://www.sitepoint.com/creating-graphql-server-nodejs-mongodb/).
+The goal is to learn enough from this template in order to set up a working database for my hackathon project demo.

 ## Running with Docker
 You can use `docker-compose up` to  run an instance of GraphQL-MongoDB Server and MongoDB locally.